 Most people begin the estate planning process, because they believe that it will help their families, by making their wishes clear while they are still alive.
 And an estate plan will do exactly that when it comes to health care and major assets.
 But the traditional will or trust does not really specify who gets which personal items.

-Start Now.
-No one says that this process has to happen when you are gone.
+- Start now: No one says that this process has to happen when you are gone.
 Start now.
 Experience the joy of personally giving some of your heirlooms to your loved ones today.
-Take your time and include a written letter, explaining the history of the item, the importance to you, and why you want to pass it on to your loved one.
+Take your time and include a written letter, explaining the history of the item, its importance to you and why you want to pass it on to your loved one.

 The most important lesson is this — Don’t let personal items wreck family relationships.
 Create a plan now and preserve your family memories.
 Do not let them turn into the “thing” that drives your family apart.

 You can contact The Law Office of Theresa L. McConville now by calling 805-910-7905 or by sending us an email.
 If you decide not to proceed after consulting with us about estate planning services, you will not be charged for the initial consultation.
 If you do elect to proceed, we handle estate planning matters on a reasonable flat-fee basis.